Transparent-Systems/FolderMonitor/docs/README.md

   Each of these packaging tools have their pros and cons.

-The main reason for a monitor.YAML file, instead of a monitor.INI file, was for new features.
+The main reason for a monitor.YAML file, instead of a monitor.INI file, was to easily add new features.
 With YAML it is much easier to extend the functionality of the application.